tjohnston-softdev/maze-graph-pathfinding/readme.md

 ## Disclaimer
 This project is licensed under [MIT](https://opensource.org/licenses/MIT).
 I wrote this program as a personal exercise and for my professional portfolio.
 You are free to use this project as you see fit for both commercial and non-commercial purposes as long as proper credit is retained and that the MIT license remains intact.

-As this is a personal project, I am not actively looking for contributions.
-However, I am open to suggestions, bug reports, etc.